bearhai863/Section-8-Eat-n-Split-small-project/README.md

-Jonas - Part 1 of the Course - End at Section 8
+Jonas - Part 1 of the Course - End at Section 8 (Small Project)

 Topic focus
 1. every basic of State